cogentcore/core/README.md

 ...
 ```

+Enum types are simply defined as any other Go type would be, just with a comment directive after it.
+Standard enum types can be defined as any signed or unsigned integer type, although `int32` is preferred because enum types could need to be big but never need to be giant.
+Bit flag enum types must be `int64`; see [Bit flag enums](#bit-flag-enums) for why.

 After the type declaration of *each* enum, add one of the following two comment directives:

 * `//enums:enum` for standard enums